petemoore/petemoore.github.io/about.md

 TaskCluster
 ===========

-[TaskCluster][taskcluster] is an open source CI solution that differs from other CI solutions in the following ways:
+[Taskcluster][taskcluster] is an open source CI solution that differs from other CI solutions in the following ways:

 * Task can be run on arbitrary platforms, against arbitrary system images
 * Tasks can be composed into task graphs to create arbitrary dependency topologies